-KTM Dealership Opened In Voronezh
+KTM dealership opened in Voronezh

-(MENAFN- ForPressRelease) KTM VORONEZH dealership opens in Voronezh.
+(MENAFN- Abtodom) KTM VORONEZH dealership opens in Voronezh.
 The brand's unique motorcycles will be presented there.
 This is the first official KTM motorcycle showroom in the Black Earth Region to date.

 The KTM VORONEZH motorcycle showroom began operating under an agreement between the exclusive distributor of KTM motorcycles in Russia, AVTODOM, and AVTOGRAD Plus LLC.
 The AVTOGRAD Plus Company has been operating on the market more than 20 years.
 It develops sales of popular foreign brands of cars and motorcycles.